lab319/iLSGRN/README.md

-**LSGRN is a large-scale gene regulatory network inference method based on multi model fusion, which includes dimension reduction using maximum mutual information coefficient and feature fusion of XGBoost and RF machine learning models.**
+**iLSGRN is a large-scale gene regulatory network inference method based on multi model fusion, which includes dimension reduction using maximum mutual information coefficient and feature fusion of XGBoost and RF machine learning models.**

 If you find our method is useful, please cite our paper: